grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

   quantity: 1);
 ```

-the name, surname, product, date and quantity are very specific.
+the name, surname, product, date, and quantity are very specific.
 This might suggest that the exact values are important from the perspective of the behavior we are testing.
 On the other hand, when we look at the tested code again:

 ```csharp
 public void Place(Order order)